timout/CarND-Behavioral-Cloning/writeup.md

 #### Addendum

 After part 1 was done I decided to try with track 2.
 As training data I used:
 * Track2: Driving on both lanes in both directions.
 * Track2: Correction driving for both lanes.
 * Previously generated data from Track 1

-The results was not very succesful.
+The results were not very succesful.
 The car was able to be on the road but not in the same lane.
 The most problematic places were places with bigger gap in the middle line.
 I created good amount of 'correction' driving data for those places and it helped but not as much as I expected.